FDCPA Attorney — Stop Debt Collector Harassment & Recover Damages

 FDCPA vs. State Law Protections: Maximizing Your Recovery

-Federal law isn't the only tool in your corner.
-Many states offer additional protections that go further than the FDCPA.
-Here's how the federal FDCPA compares to one of the strongest state laws — the Florida FCCPA.
+Federal law isn't your only tool.
+Many states protect you further than the FDCPA — here's how the federal law compares to one of the strongest, the Florida FCCPA.

 | FDCPA (Federal) | Florida FCCPA (State) | |